njramos7/njramos7/README.md

 - 👋 Hi, I’m Josh
 - 👀 I’m interested in all things tech
-- 🏫 CSSE at the University of Washington - Bothell
+- 🏫 CSS at the University of Washington - Bothell

 <!---
 njramos7/njramos7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.